-Photographer Lucia Nimcova has been chosen as the winner of this year’s Leica Oskar Barnack Award for her photo project “Unofficial“.
-The pictures of the winning series were taken in 2007 in Slovakia.
-Taking her home town as an example, she documents how time seems to have stood still since the fall of the Communist regime.
+The images of the winning series in 2008 were taken in Slovakia.
+Taking her home-town as an example, Lucia Nimcova documents how time seems to have stood still since the fall of the Communist regime.
 Even years later, people and places do not seem to have changed at all, almost as if time had passed them by unnoticed and without a trace.
-The Leica Oskar Barnack Award 2008 will be presented at the Arles photo festival from 8th – 13th July, 2008.

 In the past decades, Nimcova has devoted herself to the study of life and development in Eastern Europe.
 In 2006, her research led her to the public archives of her home-town of Humenné.
 While viewing documents, she noticed that apparently nothing had changed there after the end of communism and Slovakia’s joining the European Union in 2004.
 The photographer searched for communist relics in the present, visited public institutions and cultural events.
 She returned to some of the places she remembered from her childhood, and captured the fascination of a time apparently unaffected by change.
 She met people who still have the same public functions as years ago.
 Places and institutions have stood still in the past, and former times even live on in events and political discussions.
 Everything seems to be frozen in a time loop where political and economic developments pass by unaffected.